xuxuezhou/RoboTwin-ManiBox/SUBMIT_YOUR_SOLUTION.md

 Note:

 - To ensure fairness, there is a frequency limit for creating submissions.
-There must be a three-day interval between two submissions.
+You can make a new submission once the evaluation of your previous submission is complete.

 First, download the submission tool: